-- 32 In summary, there is significant potential mitigation (high confidence) arising from the adoption of - diets in line with dietary recommendations made on the basis of health.
-These are broadly similar - 34 across most countries.
-These are typically capped by at the number of calories and higher in plant- - based foods, such as vegetables, fruits, whole grains, legumes, nuts and seeds, and lower in animal- - sourced foods, fats and sugar.
-Such diets have the potential to be both more sustainable and healthy - 37 than alternative diets (but healthy diets are not necessarily sustainable and vice versa).
-The extent to - 38 which the mitigation potential of dietary choices can be realised requires both climate change and - 39 health being considered together.
-Socio-economic (prices, rebound effects), political, and cultural - 40 contexts would require significant consideration to enable this mitigation potential to be realised.
+32 In summary, there is significant potential mitigation (high confidence) arising from the adoption of diets in line with dietary recommendations made on the basis of health.
+These are broadly similar 33 34 across most countries.
+These are typically capped by at the number of calories and higher in plant-35 based foods, such as vegetables, fruits, whole grains, legumes, nuts and seeds, and lower in animal-36 sourced foods, fats and sugar.
+Such diets have the potential to be both more sustainable and healthy 37 than alternative diets (but healthy diets are not necessarily sustainable and vice versa).
+The extent to 38 which the mitigation potential of dietary choices can be realised requires both climate change and 39 health being considered together.
+Socio-economic (prices, rebound effects), political, and cultural 40 contexts would require significant consideration to enable this mitigation potential to be realised.

-5.6.4 Sustainable integrated agricultural systems
+42 5.6.4 Sustainable integrated agricultural systems

-- 43 A range of integrated agricultural systems are being tested to evaluate synergies between mitigation - and adaptation and lead to low-carbon and climate-resilient pathways for sustainable food security - 45 and ecosystem health (robust evidence, medium agreement).
-Integration refers to the use of practices - 46 that enhance an agroecosystem's mitigation, resilience, and sustainability functions.
-These systems - 47 follow holistic approaches with the objective of achieving biophysical, socio-cultural, and economic
+43 A range of integrated agricultural systems are being tested to evaluate synergies between mitigation 44 and adaptation and lead to low-carbon and climate-resilient pathways for sustainable food security 45 and ecosystem health (robust evidence, medium agreement).
+Integration refers to the use of practices 46 that enhance an agroecosystem's mitigation, resilience, and sustainability functions.
+These systems 47 follow holistic approaches with the objective of achieving biophysical, socio-cultural, and economic al. 2014; Aggarwal et al. 2018), conservation agriculture (Aryal et al. 2016; Sapkota et al. 2015), and

-- 1 benefits from land management systems (Sanz et al. 2017).
-These integrated systems may include - 2 agroecology (FAO et al. 2018; Altieri et al. 2015), climate smart agriculture (FAO 2011c; Lipper et - 3 al. 2014; Aggarwal et al. 2018), conservation agriculture (Aryal et al. 2016; Sapkota et al. 2015), and - 4 sustainable intensification (FAO 2011d; Godfray 2015), among others. - 5 Many of these systems are complementary in some of their practices, although they tend to be based - 6 on diffèrent narratives (Wezel et al. 2015; Lampkin et al. 2015; Pimbert 2015).
-They have been tested - 7 in various production systems around the world (Dinesh et al. 2017; Jat et al. 2016; Sapkota et al. - 8 2015; Neufeldt et al. 2013).
-Many technical innovations, e.g., precision nutrient management - 9 (Sapkota et al. 2014) and precision water management (Jat et al. 2015), can lead to both adaptation - 10 and mitigation outcomes and even synergies; although negative adaptation and mitigation outcomes - 11 (i.e., trade-offs) are often overlooked.
-Adaptation potential of ecologically intensive systems includes - crop diversification, maintaining local genetic diversity, animal integration, soil organic management, 12 - 13 water conservation and harvesting the role of microbial assemblages (See Section 5.3).
-Technical - 14 innovations may encompass not only inputs reduction, but complete redesign of agricultural systems - 15 (Altieri et al. 2017) and how knowledge is generated (Levidow et al. 2014), including social and - 16 political transformations.
+Subject to Copy-editing Do Not Cite, Quote or Distribute benefits from land management systems (Sanz et al. 2017).
+These integrated systems may include agroecology (FAO et al. 2018; Altieri et al. 2015), climate smart agriculture (FAO 2011c; Lipper et

+4 sustainable intensification (FAO 2011d; Godfray 2015), among others.

+5 Many of these systems are complementary in some of their practices, although they tend to be based 6 on diffèrent narratives (Wezel et al. 2015; Lampkin et al. 2015; Pimbert 2015).
+They have been tested 7 in various production systems around the world (Dinesh et al. 2017; Jat et al. 2016; Sapkota et al. 8 2015; Neufeldt et al. 2013).
+Many technical innovations, e.g., precision nutrient management 9 (Sapkota et al. 2014) and precision water management (Jat et al. 2015), can lead to both adaptation and mitigation outcomes and even synergies; although negative adaptation and mitigation outcomes 10 11 (i.e., trade-offs) are often overlooked.
+Adaptation potential of ecologically intensive systems includes crop diversification, maintaining local genetic diversity, animal integration, soil organic management, 12 13 water conservation and harvesting the role of microbial assemblages (See Section 5.3).
+Technical 14 innovations may encompass not only inputs reduction, but complete redesign of agricultural systems 15 (Altieri et al. 2017) and how knowledge is generated (Levidow et al. 2014), including social and 16 political transformations.

-5.6.4.1 Agroecology
+18 5.6.4.1 Agroecology